George Forquer

+1836 debate

-He is chiefly remembered for an 1836 speech in the Springfield Court House that backfired on him.
+Forquer is chiefly remembered for an 1836 speech in the Springfield Court House that backfired on him, soon after he had changed his party affiliation from Whig to Democrat.
 Seven Whig candidates for election to the State Legislature were there, as well as seven Democrats.
 Among the candidates was a young lawyer seeking re-election, Abraham Lincoln.
 After Lincoln's speech, Forquer, although not a candidate, asked to speak for the Democrats.
-"This young man needs to be taken down" he said, pointing to Lincoln, "and I'm afraid the task devolves upon me."
-Forquer was not only a sarcastic, yet effective public speaker, but also one who possessed a "superiority complex", and used both effectively against Lincoln.
-In fact, his speech was so successful that Lincoln's allies had feared his career was over.

-When Lincoln rose to make his rebuttal, he mentioned that Forquer had accepted the position of Government Land Register from President Andrew Jackson, along with $3,000 a year salary.
-The position prompted him to switch parties from Whig to Democrat, and the construction of a fine house in Springfield, complete with a curiosity residents had heard about but never seen, a lightning rod.
+"The young man will have to be taken down," Forquer said, referring to Lincoln, and asserted that the task had fallen to him, Lincoln's superior.

-Lincoln's reply was blistering.
-"Among other things he said, the gentleman commenced his speech by saying that 'this young man,' alluding to me, 'must be taken down.'
-I am not so young in years as I am in the tricks and the trades of a politician, but, live long or die young, I would rather die now than, like the gentleman, change my politics, and with the change receive an office worth $3,000 a year, and then feel obliged to erect a lightning-rod over my house to protect a guilty conscience from an offended God!"
+Literary scholar Robert Bray has characterized Lincoln's famous rebuttal as a "withering put-down...as figuratively brilliant as it was cruelly ad hominem".
+"The gentleman has seen fit to allude to my being a young man; but he forgets that I am older in years than I am in the tricks and trades of politicians.
+I desire to live, and I desire place and distinction; but I would rather die now than, like the gentleman, live to see the day that I would change my politics for an office worth three thousand dollars a year, and then feel compelled to erect a lightning-rod over my house to protect a guilty conscience from an offended God!"

+Death and legacy

 Forquer Street in Chicago is named in his honor.